Graph-aware Modeling of Brain Connectivity Networks: Introduction

+Another related paper by \citet{FIECAS2017256} proposes a mixed effects model somewhat similar to ours for two-sample testing at either the level of the entire network or for individual edges.
+In contrast to our approach, they conduct two-sample inference by fitting two separate models and then comparing resulting statistics instead of testing parameters corresponding to group differences within a single model.
+They model within-subject covariance using a non-parametric approach based on sampling distributions of correlations under autocorrelation, combined with somewhat restrictive assumptions about remaining error structure.
+This works well for their setting of 11 ROIs but they note the approach does not scale well, whereas our covariance model is easily applicable to our dataset with $235$ ROIs.

-The rest of this paper is organized as follows.
-Section \ref{sec:methods} describes the graph-aware linear mixed model for brain networks and the fitting algorithm.
-Section \ref{sec:data} presents results of our analysis of the COBRE dataset.
-Section \ref{sec:discussion} concludes with discussion and possible directions for future work.
+Next, we present the graph-aware linear mixed model for brain networks and the fitting algorithm, in Section \ref{sec:methods}.
+Section \ref{sec:data} presents empirical results including analysis of the COBRE dataset, and Section \ref{sec:discussion} concludes with discussion and possible directions for future work.